PriNova/nebulaflow/README.md

 ## Project Focus: LLM Node

-The LLM node now runs via the Amp SDK.
-The workflow editor is a visual wrapper around the SDK: it builds prompts from upstream node outputs and executes them with the SDK.
-Builds auto-sync the SDK via a prebuild step; set `AMP_API_KEY` to use the LLM node.
-To force-link manually: `npm i /home/prinova/CodeProjects/upstreamAmp/sdk`.
+The LLM node runs via the Amp SDK.
+The editor acts as a visual wrapper around the SDK: it builds prompts from upstream node outputs and executes them with the SDK.

+- SDK distribution: NebulaFlow vendors the SDK as `@prinova/amp-sdk` from a local tarball under `vendor/amp-sdk/`.
+No local path linking is required.
+- Auth: Set `AMP_API_KEY` in your environment so the LLM node can execute via the SDK.

-- **Category Label Display**: User-facing category names now map to improved labels in the sidebar node palette (lines 49–55 in [WorkflowSidebar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/WorkflowSidebar.tsx)):
+- **Category Label Display**: User-facing category names map to improved labels in the sidebar node palette ([WorkflowSidebar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/WorkflowSidebar.tsx#L44-L50)):
-  - `llm` → `Agents` (reflects LLM node category)
+  - `llm` → `Agents`
-  - `text-format` → `Text` (simplified category name)
+  - `text-format` → `Text`
   - Unmapped categories pass through unchanged
-  - Mapping is isolated to the render layer; no protocol, storage, or enum changes
-  - Extensible design: future labels can be added without modifying rendering logic

 ## Previous Changes (v0.1.5)